sarthakm402/Fantasia/README.md

 > Output: *"A forgotten legend resurfaces, speaking of a hero’s return… The Princess from the fire temple...
 Betrayal lurks in the shadows..."*

 ---
+## Improvements (Future Work)
+Add character creation and background story to link them with quest

+Enhance quest branching logic (multi-step outcomes)

+Integrate voice generation (TTS) for narration

+Add Dark/Light modes for different fantasy themes

+Optimize generation using LoRA or QLoRA for smaller models

+Containerize with Docker for easier deployment

+Adding  more data for better finetuning.

 ## 📬 Contact